Rejection sampling: Regenerative Rejection Sampling

+$\sup_x\frac{f_\varpropto(x)}{g(x)}$ is the empirical supremum rejection sampling method.

 Adaptive rejection sampling

 For many distributions, finding a proposal distribution that includes the given distribution without a lot of wasted space is difficult.
 An extension of rejection sampling that can be used to overcome this difficulty and efficiently sample from a wide variety of distributions (provided that they have log-concave density functions, which is in fact the case for most of the common distributions—even those whose density functions are not concave themselves) is known as adaptive rejection sampling (ARS).

 There are three basic ideas to this technique as ultimately introduced by Gilks in 1992: